SvenjaHalfter/svenjahalfter.github.io/_pages/publications.md

 ## Peer-reviewed publications
 # Accepted
-Fernandez et al. (accepted).
+Fernandez, D. et al. (accepted).
 Spatiotemporal connections in the Ross Sea: A synthesis from the New Zealand Antarctic Science Platform Ocean Mechanics project.
 Elementa: Science of the Anthropocene.

-Stuart et al. (accepted).
-Tropics to the poles: A Snapshot of Coastal Eukaryotic Marine Microalgal Diversity Across Five Ecoregions.
-Molecular Ecology

-Plasman et al. (accepted/in print).
+Plasman, C. et al. (accepted/in print).
 Developing Essential Biodiversity Variables for the Southern Ocean: From data gaps to valuable insights.
 Elementa: Science of the Anthropocene.

 # Published
+Stuart, J., Ryan, K.,G., Pearman, J., (...), **Halfter, S.** et al. (2025).
+[Tropics to the poles: A Snapshot of Coastal Eukaryotic Marine Microalgal Diversity Across Five Ecoregions](https://doi.org/10.1111/mec.70136).
+Molecular Ecology

 **Halfter, S.** et al. (2025).
 [Status of ocean observations in the Indian Sector of the Southern Ocean](https://doi.org/10.1525/elementa.2024.00098).
 Elementa: Science of the Anthropocene.

 **Halfter, S.** et al. (2025).
 [Early career researchers’ recommendations on collaborative science using the Ross Sea as a case study](https://doi.org/10.1093/icesjms/fsaf099).
 ICES Journal of Marine Science. (joint first-authorship)